Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Inverse Dynamics Learning EMRAN Controller

 where $q $ is a scalar quantity that determines the allowed random step in the direction of the gradient vector.
 When a new hidden unit is added to the network, the dimensionality of the covariance matrix increases to:

 where $P_0 $ is a scalar value that represents the uncertainty in the initial parameters of the new hidden neuron.

-EMRAN incorporates a pruning strategy for maintaining a compact network by ensuring that the neurons that have not been contributing significantly (based on a threshold parameter ($\delta $) to the network performance for a predefined period of time ($N_w $), are pruned from the network.
+EMRAN incorporates a pruning strategy for maintaining a compact network.
+It ensures that the neurons that have not been contributing significantly (based on a threshold parameter ($\delta $)) to the network performance for a predefined period of time ($N_w $), are pruned from the network.
+In addition, two hidden neurons are combined into a single hidden neuron if they are found to be closer to one another, as defined by a threshold value.
 It results in a network that is computationally inexpensive and adapted to fast real-time online applications.
 Moreover, since only the parameters of the winner neuron are updated, the computations required to update its parameters is $O(l^{3}) $, where $l $ is the number of parameters of the nearest neuron.
 Therefore, the total computational burden at each step is $8^{3} $ floating point operations (FLOPS) (1 FLOP $= 1e^{-06} $ s), which is relatively small.
 Control output calculation is $O(h) $, where $h $ is the number of hidden neurons.

-Next, the EMRAN aided control architecture and its functioning for AV control are described.
+To further improve the online learning process and avoid overtraining the EMRAN network, a self-regulated learning scheme\unskip~\cite{suresh2010sequential, savitha2012meta} has been incorporated.
+The EKF, instead of using every training samples for updating the parameters of the winner neuron, utilizes only a subset of the training data based on certain thresholds of the tracking and residual errors.
+It achieves similar control performance to a conventionally trained network while using fewer samples, allowing the EMRAN network to learn faster, with reduced computational effort.
+Next, the EMRAN-aided control architecture and its functioning for AV control are described.